MicrosoftDocs/Devices-docs/surface/surface-portal-admin-roles.md

 ms.author: chauncel
 ms.topic: overview
 ms.date: 09/16/2024
-ms.reviewer: chauncel
+ms.reviewer: rohitmannan
 manager: frankbu
 appliesto:
 - Windows 11
+- Windows 10
 ---

 ## Prepare your environment to manage Surface Portals

-Microsoft provides a range of built-in administrator roles specifically designed for managing Surface devices through the Surface Management Portal and the Surface Support Portal.
+Microsoft provides a range of built-in administrator roles designed for managing Surface devices through the Surface Management Portal and the Surface Support Portal.
 These roles are tailored to facilitate efficient management and maintenance of Surface hardware within your organization.

 ### Before you begin